Bruce McLaughlin Photography

 My tools are a small digital camera, a Mac computer, and occasionally a cell phone camera.
 When the view of the camera is not wide enough to enclose an image I see, I use the computer to stitch several images together into a panoramic photograph.

 My interest in photography began when I saw the work of Ansel Adams.
 Growing up in California I spent time among the rocks, pines, mountains, valleys, and redwoods that Adams photographed.
-My desire at first was to emulate Adams, and later, Galen Rowell.
-I admire the message and techniques of Adams, Rowell, Dorothea Lange, Walker Evans, and other photographers, but am discovering what I have to say and the techniques I can best use to communicate in my own way.
+My desire at first was to emulate Adams.
+Other photographers work I admire are Galen Rowell, Dorothea Lange and Walker Evans.

 When I began my photography, film was in common use.
 When I was working at the University Computer Center, I saw early digital scanners and color printers.
 I wished there was some way I could do my photography on the computer instead of with film.
 Years later I found myself with a complete digital photography setup—digital camera, computer, color printer—and I began making digital photographs.
 I have continued to upgrade my tools and training, and I still enjoy and appreciate the ability to make my photographs with my own digital tools.